Joyner Lucas: Tory Lanez

 On November 19, 2018, Lanez claimed that he was a better rapper than Joyner Lucas on an Instagram Live session.
 Incredulous, Lucas immediately responded by inviting Lanez to a battle rapping challenge and telling him to let the public decide who is better.
 The next day, Lanez dropped a freestyle over Eminem's "Lucky You", of which Lucas made a guest appearance on.
 In less than 24 hours, Joyner responded with his freestyle over "Litty" by Meek Mill featuring Tory Lanez, also targeting rapper Trippie Redd, who joined Tory's Instagram Live and slandered Joyner's name as well.
 Shortly after, Lanez retaliated with his own freestyle of "Litty", titled "Litty Again", taking shots at Joyner's collaboration with Eminem.
 Lucas' answer song was a freestyle of Kodak Black's "Zeze".
 On the track, he mentions Tory's being accused of plagiarism in 2016, when listeners noticed that the ending of Lanez's song "4am Flex" was similar to Kendrick Lamar's "The Art of Peer Pressure".
 Joyner also accuses him of copying rapper Don Q's flow on his 2017 Funkmaster Flex freestyle.
 On November 23, Tory posted on Instagram a video of him declaring victory in the feud and celebrating.
 Displeased, Lucas reposted the video with his own comment, with a reference to Lanez as a singer.

 The end of this rivalry was made public on August 8, 2019, when Joyner Lucas and Tory Lanez collaborated on their remix of "Suge" by DaBaby.

+Skepta

+On July 3, 2025, Skepta would take to X to announce he wanted to have a clash with an American Rapper.
+Lucas would reply to his tweet saying "the moment i've been waiting for" This initiated a back and forth between the two rappers across X and Instagram.
+Skepta would then release "Friendly Fire", on July 11, taking digs at Lucas in the track.
+Lucas would reply to the diss with "say less my boy".
+Lucas would then release "Nobody Cares", on July 15, a full diss track against Skepta.
+On July 17 Skepta responded to Joyner with "Round 2".
+On July 25, Lucas replied with "Round 2 K.O".
+On July 29 Skepta released "Junior's Law".

 Awards and nominations

 Grammy Awards

-The Grammy Awards are held annually by the National Academy of Recording Arts and Sciences.
 Joyner has two Grammy nominations altogether.